abaretta/nu.baretta.openweathermap/README.md

 # OpenWeatherMap-app for Homey

 This app allows you to poll the OpenWeatherMap API for localised weather data and use this in your Homey home automation flows.
+Several instances (locations) can run simultaneously.
+Currently the app only includes current weatherconditions, forecasts will be added, as well as flow conditions.

 The OpenWeatherMap polling is based on the 'openweather-apis', refer to https://github.com/CICCIOSGAMINO/openweather-apis.